 Perhaps you weren’t raised in a Christian home, so you feel unsure of your parenting ability.
 Maybe you are struggling with some challenges in your parenting and looking for help and practical ideas on how to parent your children Biblically.
 I would like to encourage you to join me for my new course: Building a Strong Foundation – 5 Pillars of Biblical Parenting.

 In this 5 week video course, you will learn what the 5 pillars are for building a strong foundation, and begin to take practical steps to help you focus on each of the important components of Biblical parenting.
-Register this week as a beta tester and save $32 on the course!

 Click the link below to learn more: